Wilfridboris/Vue.js-phpWebsite/README.md

-# AfricaMusic A Demo Version
+## :rocket:  Project1: AfricaMusic A Demo website
+this site is made with vue.js , sqlite3 , php